 This year, I have felt a bit like Mr. Scrooge and The Grinch.
 Not so much that I don’t like Christmas, but I have certainly felt too rushed, too obligated, and too busy to really enjoy it.
 I’m not really sure what it was about this year, but my goodness, we’ve been going at the speed of light around here!

 We did our Christmas baking.
 Now that we’re on our third Christmas here (which is as many Christmases as we’ve spent anywhere), our list of those on the receiving end has grown exponentially.
-And Chloe had to bake 7 dozen cookies for her Brownie troop cookie exchange (which meant we got 7 dozen cookies in return…).
+Plus my middle daughter had to bake 7 dozen cookies for her Brownie troop cookie exchange (which meant we got 7 dozen cookies in return…).
 On Sunday, the whole family worked together to get it all done.
-Isn’t it purdy?

 Oh, but don’t let that picture fool you.
 This is what holiday baking with three children and two adults in a small galley kitchen really looks like:

 We’ve done Christmas concerts.
 And concerts and recitals and more concerts and recitals.
 I think when it was all said and done, we had 8 or 9 concerts and recitals that somebody in the family was participating in.
 And I don’t have pictures of any of them because I was probably being Scrooge-y about it all.

 I sent out our Christmas cards.
 It was a process this year, and they went out rather late.
 The picture-taking, the card-making, the address-tracking, (it felt like over half of my list moved this year) (and most of them to Texas) the husband-bugging (to write the letter that all look forward to), the husband-bugging (it took him a long time this year), the letter-copying, the letter-folding, the envelope-licking-stamping-addressing.
 A process.